Dominexis/Project-Run-2/README.md

 # Command blocks
 It is highly advised that you avoid using command blocks.
 You may use impulse command blocks sparingly, but do not use redstone clocks or ticking command blocks.
 Anything that ticks must be hooked into the core data pack.
 You may be asked to migrate your command blocks to a data pack if it causes issues such as lag.

+# Scheduling functions
+It is highly advised that you don't use the `/schedule` command.
+Even if this seems more convenient than using a scoreboard clock in your ticking function, it can cause unforeseen issues with losing execution context (which desynchronizes it from the main tick function), and if the plot turns off before the function executes.

 # Endings
 The endings are unique plots as they do not have exits.
 When a player reaches the end of your section, execute the function `pr:player/finish` as them to send them back to the lobby and record their time to the leaderboard.
 This means that these sections can have more customized endings.